Afghan refugees: Pakistan

 Approximately 1,438,432 registered Afghan refugees and asylum seekers temporarily reside in Pakistan under the care and protection of the United Nations High Commissioner for Refugees (UNHCR).
 Of these, 58.1% reside and work in Khyber Pakhtunkhwa, 22.8% in Balochistan, 11.7% in Punjab, 4.6% in Sindh, 2.4% in the capital Islamabad and 0.3% in Azad Kashmir.
 Most were born and raised in Pakistan in the last four decades but are considered citizens of Afghanistan.
 They are free to return to Afghanistan under a voluntary repatriation program or move to any other country of the world and be firmly resettled there.
+The largest ever Afghan refugee camp was established in the Swabi District of Khyber Pakhtunkhwa in the north-west of the country.